deib-polimi/cpim-library/README.md

 http://www.journaldev.com/1/how-to-install-memcached-server-on-mac-oslinux

--configure Glassfish in order to work with the memcached server  following the instruction at the following link (skip the phase of adding a glass fish-web.xml file and of adding spymemcached library to Glassfish modules since it is already imported by the CPIM):
+Configure Glassfish in order to work with the memcached server  following the instruction at the following link (skip the phase of adding a glass fish-web.xml file and of adding spymemcached library to Glassfish modules since it is already imported by the CPIM):

 https://github.com/rickyepoderi/couchbase-manager/wiki/Installation